 Does Stormy Daniels Have Proof Of Her Alleged Affair With Trump?
 Lawyer Teases Possible Evidence

 Uh, did Stormy Daniels keep receipts during her alleged affair with Donald Trump?
-Her lawyer dared the president to deny the accusations, sharing a picture that heavily hinted that they’ve got proof!
+Her lawyer dared the president to deny the accusations, heavily hinting that they’ve got proof!

 “If ‘a picture is worth a thousand words,’ how many words it this worth????”
 Michael Avenatti, the lawyer for Stormy Daniels, 39, tweeted on March 22.
 Michael included a picture of a CD in a blank, white envelope.
 Michael didn’t really go into detail what this was about, if he had “pictures” or possibly video of the alleged affair between Stormy and President Donald Trump, 71.
 Instead, he just attached three hashtags to the tweet: “#60minutes #pleasedenyit #basta.” (“Basta,” as it was clarified in the mentions, is Italian for “enough.”)